 This applies to each of the items on this list but it can have its own category, too.
 Technology, of course, is at the heart of what allows us to work remotely.
-Below are some of the most popular tools to better facilitate this process.
+Below are some of the most popular tools to keep your business organized.

-GoTo Meeting – It’s an online meeting and conferences tool to use with staff or clients starting at $12/month
+GoTo Meeting – It’s an online meeting and conference tool to use with staff or clients starting at $12/month.

 Slack – A messaging app for communication between your team.
 Unique channels can also be used to keep information organized and operations efficient.
 Free to use up to a certain storage amount.

 Skype – This video chat service is free and easy to use.

 Zoom – Another video meeting app starting at $14.99/month.

 Dropbox – This keeps all content, including Word documents, images, PDFs, and much more all in one place and accessible through the cloud.
 Standard plans start at $12.50/month.

 Hootsuite – Schedule social media posts so that you can stay active on each profile 24/7.
 It starts at $29/month.